arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/docker-container/content.md

 Keep in mind that you will need to get the `CONTAINER ID` to uninstall the container afterwards.

-If you didn't run your container you can also check if its correctly installed by using
+If you didn't run your container you can also check if it's correctly installed by using:
 ```
 docker images
 ```